Photographs and Videos: Admissibility, and Proof Invoking Presumptions and ‘Silent Witness’ Theory

 • The court is entitled to infer that a photograph or video correctly represents the scene or object as it existed at the time of recording, under the silent witness’ theory – the document “speaks for itself”.

 • A photograph or a video, by its very nature, speaks for itself.
-Upon its due admission in evidence, the court can act upon it, on the basis of general evidence, such as the identity of the persons seen in the photograph, the place, the time, or the occasion in which the photo or video was taken, without insisting upon further formal or technical proof.
+Upon its due admission in evidence, the court can rely upon it, on the basis of general (and reliable) evidence’, such as the identity of the persons seen in the photograph/video, the place, the time, or the occasion in which the photo or video was taken, without insisting upon further formal or technical proof.

 Section 119 of the Bharatiya Sakshya Adhiniyam (Section 114 of the Evidence Act) allows the Court to